 - 1. Click Security in the left tree menu. - 2.
-In the left tree menu, under Security, click Certificate Authorities. - 3.
-The Certificate Authority Summary tab displays the list of trusted certificate authorities. - 4.
-Click on an organization to see details of the certificate authority.
+Click Certificate Authorities in the left menu tree.
+The Certificate Authority Summary tab appears, displaying the list of trusted certificate authorities. - 3.
+Click an organization to see details of the certificate authority.